Ectotherm Empire

 III.
 Temperature Drops

-C. For another two months we maintain 56°F (13.33°C).
+C. For another two months, we maintain 53°F (13.33°C).
 While temperatures can be dropped lower, we don’t personally feel a need to.

 IV.
 Weekly Checks